microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    Click on the 'BLE Smart' Sub Apps as shown below:
+    Click the **BLE Smart** Sub Apps as shown below:

     ![](images/GUID-E19A7964-8190-4C53-8BBA-6370A19C9829-low.png)

-3. The Application will automatically scan the area for Bluetooth devices within a range.
-Look for "RN487x" device under scanned list.
+3. The Application scans the area for Bluetooth devices within a range.
+Look for "RN487x" devices under the scanned list.

     <br />